PolybiusPro/msi-ez120-fan-sync/README.md

 # MSI EZ120 Fan Sync

-Linux utility that sends a HID feature report to the MSI EZ120 fan controller (`0db0:1f1e`) so fan speeds stay in sync.
+Linux utility that sends a HID feature report to the MSI EZ120 fan controller (`0db0:1f1e`) so fan speeds are synced to the motherboard.
 A udev rule starts a oneshot systemd unit when the device appears (boot or hotplug), without blocking boot.

 ## Requirements